 More than 170 nations regulate their economies through central banks.
 NYU's Center for Financial Institutions was established to study their nature and operations.

-The center, which co-sponsors the annual Comfort Global Economic Policy Forum, includes perspectives drawn from law, economics, political science, history, and sociology.
+The center includes perspectives drawn from law, economics, political science, history, and sociology.
 It encourages scholarly research on central banks, collects and disseminates information relating to their powers and activities, and facilitates discussion among bank officials and scholars in related fields through regular conferences and colloquia.

 The director of the center is Stuyvesant P. Comfort Professor of Law Geoffrey Miller.